 BACKGROUND

 Mucosal healing has become a therapeutic goal to achieve stable remission in patients with inflammatory bowel diseases.
-To achieve this objective, overlapping actions of complex cellular processes such as migration, proliferation and differentiation are required.
-These events are longitudinally, tightly controlled by numerous factors including a wide range of distinct regulatory proteins.
+To achieve this objective, overlapping actions of complex cellular processes, such as migration, proliferation, and differentiation, are required.
+These events are longitudinally and tightly controlled by numerous factors including a wide range of distinct regulatory proteins.
 However, the sequence of events associated with colon mucosal repair after colitis and the evolution of the luminal content characteristics during this process have been little studied.

 AIM